CT Name Cleaner

 ### Use with Pandas dataframes

-See the demo/ folder in this repo for an example of translating an entire column with the Lookup.clean_dataframe() method.
-It uses pandas’ DataFrame.join() method, so it’s faster than using the Lookup.cean() method and applying it with a lambda function yourself.
+See HELP.txt in this directory and the Notebook in the demo/ folder in this repo for an example of translating an entire column with the clean, clean_col and the clean_dataframe() method. clean_dataframe uses pandas’ DataFrame.join() method, so it’s faster than using the cean() method and applying it with a lambda function yourself.

 ### Extending with other data

 Not in CT?
-Want to map other things, like population?
-Just make a spreadsheet and put it anywhere, online or locally, that Pandas .read_csv() can open.
+Want to map other things?
+Just make a spreadsheet and put it anywhere, online or locally, that Pandas .read_csv() can open, and then use the constructor to customize the lookup class.

 >>> l = lookup.Lookup(csv_url="http://path/to/your/sheet", raw_name_col="something", clean_name_col="something_else")